PlanSys2/UPF4ROS2/README.md

 `$ ros2 launch upf4ros2_demo upf4ros2_demo2.launch.py`

 ### Demo 3
-This demo consists of creating the problem from a ros2 node to navigate and check a list of waypoints starting from living room.
+This demo consists of creating the problem from a ROS 2 node to navigate and check a list of waypoints starting from living room.
 For run this demo I used the simulated TIAGo robot from this [repo](https://github.com/jmguerreroh/ros2_computer_vision)

 `$ ros2 launch upf4ros2 upf4ros2.launch.py`

 `$ ros2 launch upf4ros2_demo upf4ros2_demo3.launch.py`

+There are two alternatives:

+* Regular case: Illustrated in this [video](https://youtu.be/2nKqxGYlHk8)

+* Replanning case: one of the waypoints is not reachable and it is necessary to replan.
+Illustrated in this [video](https://youtu.be/UJncg7GPCro)

 ## Acknowledgments